EDUCBA

 MIRR in Excel

 MIRR function under the financial category is a unique statistical function that provides the interest rate on invested amount and finds a series of net income against the invested amount.
-For using MIRR, we must have a series of investments, finance rate, and reinvest rate, and also argument should contain at least one positive and one negative value as well.
+For using MIRR, we must have a series of investments, finance rate, and reinvest rate, and the argument should contain at least one positive and one negative value.

 MIRR Formula in Excel